 Certain employees also participate in the AgriBank District Pension Restoration Plan.
 This plan restores retirement benefits to certain highly compensated eligible employees that would have been provided under the qualified plan if such benefits were not above certain Internal Revenue Code limits.
 Beginning in 2017, the pension liability attributable to the Pension Restoration Plan at the Association and the related accumulated other comprehensive loss are included in the Consolidated Statements of Condition.
-The components of net periodic cost other than the service cost component, are included in the line item "Other operating expenses" on the Consolidated Statements of Comprehensive Income.
-Service costs are included in the line item "Salaries and employee benefits" on the Consolidated Statements of Comprehensive Income.
+The components of net periodic cost other than the service cost component, are included in the line item salaries and employee benefits on the Consolidated Statements of Comprehensive Income.